-- You may be asked to discontinue taking any anti-inflammatory medications one week prior to surgery.
+- You may be asked to discontinue taking any anti-inflammatory medications One Week prior to surgery.

-- Examples include:
+Examples include:

-- Motrin
+- o Motrin

-- Ibuprofen
+- o Ibuprofen

-- Aleve / Advil
+- o Aleve / Advil

-- Mobic / Meloxicam
+- o Mobic / Meloxicam

 - You may also be advised to stop taking these medications/supplements One Week prior to surgery:

 - Herbal supplements

-- Fish oil, Vitamin E / Omega-3 supplements
+- o Fish oil, Vitamin E / Omega-3 supplements

-Pre-surgical Screening Appointments
+Pre-surgical Screeni ng Appointments

-Our Surgical Scheduling office will assist you in setting up surgery and discuss any necessary pre-op tests.
-You will undergo diagnostic testing (for example x-rays, EKG, blood tests, urine etc.) and medical evaluation to clear you for surgery
+will undergo diagnostic te , setting up surgery and discuss any necessary pre-op tests.
+You, EKG, blood tests, urine etc.) and medical evaluation to clear

+you for surgery

-When these appointments have been arranged, enter them here:
+nents have been arranged

-Date Time Location

-Date Time Location

-Date Time Location

-BRING YOUR MEDICAL HISTORY INFORMATION AND A LIST OF YOUR CURRENT MEDICATIONS TO THESE PRE-OP TESTING APPOINTMENTS
+Date: Time: Location:

+Date: Time: Location:

+Date: Time: Location:

-Pre-op testing is best done with a Columbia/NYPH affiliated provider.
-However, we understand that in some circumstances pre-op testing must be done outside of our system.
-In these situations, your active participation is crucial to make sure that all of the information needed to clear you for surgery is sent to us in a timely fashion.
+TO THESE PRE-OP TEST Pre-op testing is best circumstances pre-op test TING APPOINTMENTS done with a Columbia/NY ting must be done outside YPH affiliated provider.
+However, we understand that in some e of our system.
+In these situations, your active participation is eded to clear you for surgery is sent to us in a timely fashion

 Things To Do Before Surgery

-Pre-surgical Questionnaire
+Pre-surgical Questic nnaire

-You may receive a questionnaire and pre-anesthesia screening tool in the mail or by email.
-We ask that you complete these forms in a timely manner before your surgery.
-If you have any questions about this form call your physician's office.
+· thesia screening tool in the mail or by email.
+We ask that you our surgery.
+If you have any questions about this form call your

-Complete Your Pre-Op Education
+Complete Your Pre- Op Education

+We require Pre-Op Ed lucation to help prepare y you for your surgical procedure.
+Pre-Op education will help